One of the hardest things about SEO is this:

 All you need to do is go to Behavior → Site Content → Landing Pages.

 And you’ll see a breakdown of how users interact with each page on your site.

 The two columns to pay attention to here are: Avg.
-Time on Page and Bounce Rate.
+Session Duration and Bounce Rate.

 Avg.
-Time on Page is how long users spend on your page after they first land on it (aka Dwell Time).
+Session Duration is how long users spend on your site after they first land on it (aka Dwell Time).